Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

-Sponsored products are distinguished from organic results by being labeled as ``Sponsored.''
-A product can appear in both sponsored and organic positions.
-Within a search results page, there are 60 products laid out in 5 columns and 12 rows for most product categories, and 22 products in the `Electronic' category displayed in a vertical layout of 1 column.
-Figure \ref{fig:Amazon_sponsored_product_example} and Figure \ref{fig:Amazon_sponsored_product_example_22} present examples of a search results page with 60 products and 22 products, respectively.
+Sponsored products are distinguished from organic by the label ``Sponsored,'' and a product can appear in both sponsored and organic positions.
+Figure \ref{fig:Amazon_sponsored_product_example} and Web Appendix Figure \ref{fig:Amazon_sponsored_product_example_22} present examples.

+We focus on Sponsored Product Ads format because they account for about 78\% of total seller ad spend on Amazon.com.\footnote{Statistic from \textit{Jungle Scout}.
+See \url{https://www.junglescout.com/blog/amazon-sponsored-product-ads/}, Accessed June 8, 2024.} and appear prominently on the search result page.

-Amazon uses real-time auctions to decide which ads to show and their order of display for specific product searches.
-According to Amazon,\footnote{Amazon Ads, How does bidding work for Sponsored Products? \url{https://advertising.amazon.com/library/videos/campaign-bidding-sponsored-products}} ads are ranked and displayed to consumers based on a combination of the advertisers' bids and the ads' relevance.
-Because consumers face search costs and have a higher probability of considering products in earlier positions, sellers are motivated to bid for sponsored product ad positions to capture consumers' limited attention.
-When buying Sponsored Product Ads to advertise their products, sellers typically choose a set of relevant keywords and specify the bid amounts for each keyword---the maximum they are willing to pay for consumer clicks on their sponsored product listing.
-The payment model for sponsored positions is called ``Cost-per-click'' (CPC), meaning that advertisers pay only when consumers click on their ads, and not for impressions (which is a display of the ad) or conversions (final sales of the product).\footnote{Amazon uses generalized second-price auctions, where for each consumer click on an ad in the $r$-th sponsored position, the seller pays Amazon an amount equal to the ``realized'' bid of the $(r+1)$-th highest bidder, which is a relevance adjusted bid. }
+Amazon uses real-time ad auctions to determine which ads to display and their order.
+The ranking is based on a combination of the advertisers' bids and the ads' relevance.\footnote{Amazon Ads, How does bidding work for Sponsored Products? \url{https://advertising.amazon.com/library/videos/campaign-bidding-sponsored-products}.} Sellers are motivated to bid for sponsored positions to attract more consumer attention earlier in their search.
+Sellers bid for each keyword based on their willingness to pay per click (CPC) and pay only when a consumer clicks their ad.\footnote{Amazon uses generalized second-price auctions, where for each consumer click on an ad in the $r$-th sponsored position, the seller pays Amazon an amount equal to the ``realized'' bid of the $(r+1)$-th highest bidder, which is a relevance adjusted bid.}

-Sellers also pay the platform a commission fee for each unit sold, which is a fixed percentage of the total sale amount.\footnote{Based on Amazon disclosures, commission rates differ among various product categories, typically being 15\% for most categories.
-See \url{https://sell.amazon.com/pricing\#referral-fees}, accessed June 8, 2024.} In addition to commissions, Amazon also collects other fees from sellers, such as shipping and return administration fees.
-We do not consider these other fees separately in our analysis, but rather include them in the manufacturing (marginal) costs, as they do not alter search result rankings or consumer search.
+Sellers also pay the platform a share of the revenue from units sold as commission.\footnote{Amazon discloses that commission rates differ for various product categories, typically being 15\%.
+See \url{https://sell.amazon.com/pricing\#referral-fees}, accessed June 8, 2024.} Other fees that Amazon can collect from sellers (e.g., shipping and return administration), are included in the manufacturing (marginal), as they do not alter search result rankings nor consumer search.